 In order to achieve the Modal Share Target, active travel will be promoted as the primary mode of travel within the CGC.
-For definition, active modes include walking, wheelchair and mobility scooter use, cycling including e-bikes, tricycles, adapted bikes and other user propelled micro mobility options.
+For definition, active modes include for walking including wheelchair and mobility scooter use, cycling including e-bikes, tricycles and adapted bikes and other user propelled micro-mobility options.
 Meeting these targets will also be promoted via high-quality bus provision and accessibility to mobility hubs.